 What is Allowed Depreciation?

-Some governments regulations allow the assessee to charge depreciation on assets in order to avail a tax benefit.
+Some government regulations allow the taxpayer to charge depreciation on assets in order to avail a tax benefit.
 Depreciable assets such as property, plant, and equipment are grouped into different classes or blocks.
 Government bodies like the Internal Revenue Services (IRS) in the US publish depreciation schedules that are applicable to different blocks.

 What is Depreciation?

 Depreciation is a business accounting method used to write off the cost associated with the use of an asset, as the value of any tangible or physical asset falls as it undergoes wear and tear throughout its life.
 Depreciation effectively lowers the adjusted cost basis of an asset, which is the remaining net cost of an asset after making all the adjustments for tax-related items.